mcuking/Awesome-WebAssembly-Applications/README.md

 # Awesome-WebAssembly-Applications

-A Curated List of Awesome WebAssembly Applications
+**A Curated List of Awesome WebAssembly Applications**

+Welcome PR if you find some Awsome WebAssembly Applications 🤣

 ## Inside the browser